Skip to Content

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-ONE: Make cookie base by creaming together butter and sugar.
-Add eggs one at a time, mixing completely between each addition.
+Second: Make cookie base by creaming together butter and sugar in a large bowl.
+Add eggs one at a time.
 Beat in extracts and flour and mix until combined.

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.